dodohack/bangli-admin-spa/README.txt

-app/email: Email system management app/gallery: Images, files uploading and management system app/localization: i18n localization, Only zh_CN is supported currently. app/migration: A simple page used to send common to api server to do wordpress
+app/email: Email system management app/gallery: Images, files uploading and management system app/localization: i18n localization, Only zh_CN is supported currently. app/migration: A simple page used to send command to api server to do wordpress
                migration job.
 app/models: Definition of models app/service: Data providers, retrieve from and send data to servers.